kxk302/MACS2/README.txt

    Must pass "extsize" input parameter needed by MACS2.
-For each .bed file, this generates a folder in ./output folder (e.g., for "20mM_A_S2_R1_001_BigWigs_as_Histogram_peak.bed" it creates a "./output/20mM_A_S2_R1_001" folder).
+For each .bed file, this generates a folder in ./output folder (e.g., for "20mM_A_S2_R1_001_BigWigs_as_Histogram_peak.bed" it creates a "./output/20mM_A_S2_R1_001/<EXTSIZE>" folder).
 In each folder, 3 files are created.
 E.g., in "./output/20mM_A_S2_R1_001/<EXTSIZE>" folder, the following files are created:

    20mM_A_S2_R1_001_peaks.xls: a tabular file which contains information about called peaks 20mM_A_S2_R1_001_peaks.narrowPeak: contains the peak locations together with peak summit, p-value, and q-value 20mM_A_S2_R1_001_summits.bed: contains the peak summits locations for every peak

-6. 20mM_A_S2_R1_001_peaks.xls file has summit information for all chromosomes.
-Save the summit information for each chromosome by running the following command:
+6. 20mM_A_S2_R1_001_peaks.xls file contains information about called peaks for all chromosomes.
+Split the .xls file for each chromosome by running the following command:

    ./scripts/split_peaks_file.sh <EXTSIZE>

-   This shell script calls ./scripts/split_peaks_file.py for each summit file, and generates 24 files (chromosomes 1 to 22, X and Y), in the same folder as the summit file.
+   This shell script calls ./scripts/split_peaks_file.py for each .xls file, and generates 24 files (chromosomes 1 to 22, X and Y), in the same folder as the .xls file.

 7. For each chromosome, find the intersection between chromosome peaks and chromosome non-b DNA annotations, by running thefollowing command:

    ./scripts/intersect_peaks.sh <PeaksFolder> <NonBDNAFolder> <EXTSIZE>

-   This shell script creates a "_intersect.bed" file for each chromosome in the same folder as the summit file.
+   This shell script creates a "_intersect.bed" file for each chromosome in the same folder as the .xls file.
    <PeaksFolder> parameter value is "./output". <NonBDNAFolder> parameter value is:

    /Users/kxk302/workspace/Quadron_Docker/output/hg19/nBMST_plus_Quadron

-8. For each chromosome, summarize the intersect files by dividing the sum of the length of intersect intervals by the sum of the lengthof peak intervals, by running the following command:
+8. For each chromosome, summarize the intersect files by dividing the sum of the length of intersect intervals by the sum of the length of peak intervals, by running the following command:

    ./scripts/summarize_intersect.sh <PeaksFolder> <EXTSIZE>